Advanced Tutorial

 Flatten Surface by Triangle Mesh

 This tutorial explains how to flatten a complex surface by representing it as a triangle mesh and performing mesh parameterization.
-MPicker has the capability to flatten a mesh saved in an obj file if it contains suitable unnormalized texture coordinates (UV unwrapping).
+Mesh processing is challenging, and this pipeline (surface reconstruction and parameterization) is not so stable.
+If you are an expert in the field, you can directly use your surface in obj file (with suitable unnormalized texture coordinates), and MPicker will generate a flattened tomogram for you.

 MPicker provides a script to generate a mesh from a point cloud (you can use .mrc.npz